ComScore

 One way to do this?
 Allow your child to poke around their plate before digging in.
 When you’re presenting new foods, Miller advises to not go directly to eating it.
 “Allow your child to explore the food by touching it, cutting it, putting to their lips or even biting into it.”
 This gives your child an idea of how the food will feel and taste in their mouth, and can lessen the anxiety caused by an unfamiliar dish.

 Beyond that, any interaction with the food is a win.
 “Cooking, having your child help prepare some part of the meal, passing food to another family member: All of these things help.
-For younger feeders, trying fun shapes, turning foods into ‘pops’ and making feeding fun can be enticing too.”
+For younger feeders, trying finger food or fun shapes, turning foods into ‘pops’ and making feeding fun can be enticing too.”

-And per Miller, it’s been proven that increased exposure to a variety of foods can help expand a child’s repertoire, so instead of falling back on repeat dinners, try to vary the menu to encourage your kid to try new foods.
+Plus, Miller told me, it’s been proven that increased exposure to a variety of foods can help expand a child’s repertoire, so instead of falling back on repeat dinners, try to vary the menu to encourage your kid to try new foods.

 There Are 3 Types of ‘Picky’ Eaters.
 Which is Your Kid?